MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-developing-for-multiple-platform-versions.md

     ```
 2. When you lower the extension runtime version, you may get warnings about the newest features not supported by the earlier versions of the platform.

 3. A best-effort compilation is made when you publish an extension complied with a lower runtime version.
-This is allowed in order to avoid recompilation of the extension packages every time you upgrade the platform.
+This is allowed in order to avoid recompilation of the extension package every time you upgrade the platform.

 ## See Also
 [Debugging in AL](devenv-debugging.md)